BeeChains/innerinetcompany/README.md

-# What is a Handshake Domain in 2021?
+# This is a Handshake Domain in 2021?
-Inner I Net Company